igncp/explorers/Readme.md

 Set of some commands and guidelines for exploring new codebases.
 The principal points are:

 - Rely in external tools that are actively mantained or well supported
-- Titled by the action you want to achieve
+- Titled by the action it achives
 - As specific as possible (e.g. commands templates)
 - Maximise productivity
 - Tools supported by linux systems